SFII/scq/README.md

 # scq
 Our main repo for the SCQ senior project.
+Sam Is Awesome!

 ## Installing Dependenices:
 We are using virtual environments to manage our dependencies and make sure they are the same between dev environments.
 If you don't have a virtualenv setup for this project, this is how to do it.